ngUpgraders/ng-forward/API.md

 ## JQLite Extensions

 Ng-Forward adds the following extensions to the JQLite / JQuery object returned by angular.element.
 These extensions mimic features found in Angular 2.
+These extensions serve as helpful methods for your convenience.
+All of these methods work on the 0 index element if the jq collection has more than one element.

 #### nativeElement

-**read-only** The name element.
+**read-only** The native DOM element inside the jq wrapper.

 #### componentInstance